kedro-org/kedro/docs/source/get_started/install.md

 ### How to create a new virtual environment using `conda`

-This is our recommended approach.
+The recommended approach.
 From your terminal:

 ```bash
 conda create --name kedro-environment python=3.10 -y
 ```

-In this example, we use Python 3.10, and create a virtual environment called `kedro-environment`.
-You can opt for a different version of Python (any version >= 3.7 and <3.11) for your project, and name it anything you choose.
+The example below uses Python 3.10, and creates a virtual environment called `kedro-environment`.
+You can opt for a different version of Python (any version >= 3.7 and <3.11) for your project, and you can name it anything you choose.

 The `conda` virtual environment is not dependent on your current working directory and can be activated from any directory: